-A Collegiate education aims to help students become the leaders of the future.
-To that end, Collegiate seeks qualified individuals with the knowledge, skills and abilities to enhance the student experience and strengthen our community.
+A Collegiate education aims to help students become leaders of the future.
+To that end, Collegiate seeks qualified individuals with the knowledge, skills, and abilities to enhance the student experience and strengthen our community.

 Collegiate welcomes employment inquiries at any time during the year.
 Most interviewing and hiring for teaching and administrative positions occur between the months of January and May.
 Clerical and support staff positions have a more varied hiring calendar.

 Candidates interested in faculty, staff, or administrative positions with Louisville Collegiate School should send a letter of interest, resume, and application to employment@

 SAGE Dining Services is currently seeking individuals to assist in lunch service, on an on-call basis.
 If interested, please contact Rachael Reigelman, Executive Chef & Food Service Director at email@example.com.

 We are currently seeking qualified substitute teachers for grades Kindergarten through 12.
 Candidates must have a Bachelor’s degree and teaching experience.
 Qualified individuals should submit the employment application, resume and letter of interest stating which division(s), Lower (K-4), Middle (5-8) and/or Upper (9-12), there is interest in substitute teaching to Barbara Pino at firstname.lastname@example.org.